Cekavis/SIBR_StopThePop_OpenXR/README.md

 ## Notes

-The viewer on PC shows darker colors because of a reversed gamma correction.
+**The viewer on PC shows darker colors because of a reversed gamma correction.
 Colors in the headset is correct.
 To get correct colors on PC, change `GL_SRGB8_ALPHA8_EXT` to `GL_RGBA8` in `src\core\openxr\OpenXRHMD.cpp`.
-However, this produces brighter colors in the headset.
+However, this produces brighter colors in the headset.**

+**When foveated rendering is enabled, the part of image buffer outside visibility mask is not cleared every time for performance reasons.
+This causes undesired content outside the mask.
+However, it should not be visible in the headset when frame rate is high enough so that [ATW](https://www.qualcomm.com/developer/blog/2022/09/virtual-boost-vr-rendering-performance-synchronous-space-warp) is disabled.**

 The introduction of optimal projection broke tile-based culling.
 The `tile-based-culling` branch contains a solution to the issue but its performance is worse.
 So only hierarchical culling is used by default.